A Message from the President of Americans Against Gun Violence

 The October 22nd dinner will be held in the California Banquet Room of the DoubleTree by Hilton, 2001 Point West Way, in Sacramento.
 The cost of the dinner is $45 per person ($25 for students).
 Entrée options include breaded Parmesan breast of chicken with a mustard caper sauce; broiled salmon with lemon dill sauce; and chef’s vegetarian selection in season.
 Social hour and check-in will be from 5:00-6:00 PM.
 Dinner will be from 6:00-7:00 PM: and the main program will begin right after dinner.
 We’ll have a live jazz combo performing jazz standards during the social hour and dinner, and there will be a dance floor in front of the band, so bring your dancing shoes if you’re so inclined.

 Click on this link to make your reservations for the dinner.
+(This link was deactivated following the deadline to make reservations on October 18.)
 Of course, any donation that you’d like to make in addition to (or, if you can’t make it to the dinner, in lieu of) dinner reservations would be greatly appreciated.
 Americans Against Gun Violence is a nonprofit 501(c)(3) organization.
 Donations above the cost of the dinner are tax-deductible to the full extent allowed by state and federal tax laws.

 Some PSR and Americans Against Gun Violence members have also expressed interest in organizing action oriented workshops from 3:30-5:00 PM before the dinner on October 22 and/or a lobby day at the California State Capitol the following Monday.
 If you’re interested in participating in a workshop or in lobbying at the State Capitol on Monday, please contact us by email or by phone.
 Also, please let us know if there’s a specific question that you’d like to submit in advance for Josh Sugarmann to answer following his keynote speech.